Dteyn/HideDiscordServerTags/README.md

    - **Firefox:** Go to `about:debugging#/runtime/this-firefox` -> Load Temporary Add-on -> select `manifest.json`.
    - **Chrome:** Go to `chrome://extensions/`, enable Developer Mode, click "Load unpacked," and select the folder.
    - **Microsoft Edge:** Go to `edge://extensions/`, enable Developer Mode, click "Load unpacked," and select the folder.
-3. Open or refresh [discord.com](https://discord.com).
+3. Open or refresh Discord.
 Server tags will be hidden.

 ## How It Works